scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 }
 ```

-then, at the top of the file, change the value of the `DEBUG` variable to be `true`.
+Then, at the top of the file, change the value of the `DEBUG` variable to be `true`.
 This will render out a red rectangle, which is the shape of the Zone game object that was created.
 If you click anywhere on the red rectangle, you should see the message in the developer console, and if you click anywhere else in the game, there should be no message.

 ![Debug draw pile](./images/solitaire-phaser-3-tutorial-3-10.png)

-So the last thing we are going to do with our draw pile for the time being is we are going to update our click event listener to go ahead and "add" cards to our discard pile.
-In our game of Solitaire, as we draw new cards from the draw pile they will be automatically placed on top of the discard pile, and from this pile the player will be able to play those cards to the foundation or tableau piles.
+So the last thing we are going to do with our draw pile for the time being, is we are going to update our click event listener to go ahead and "add" cards to our discard pile.
+In our game of Solitaire, as we draw new cards from the draw pile, they will be automatically placed on top of the discard pile, and from this pile the player will be able to play those cards to the foundation or tableau piles.
 As they play cards from the discard pile, they will be able to keep playing cards one after another, as long as they can play the top discard pile.
-For the time being, we will just update our draw card pile to make the two card objects we created before visible.
+For the time being, we will just update our draw card pile to make the two card objects we created earlier, visible.

 To do this, replace the following line of code in the event listener on the draw card zone: